 All students have the right to be graded fairly and to understand how a course grade is determined.
-It is, however, the instructor's responsibility to set the grading policy for their course and use their best judgment in evaluating and grading students' work.
-Once an instructor submits grades for a class with the RISD CE Office, the grades are recorded on the student's permanent record and may change only by following the grade appeal rules and procedures outlined below.
+It is the instructor's responsibility to set the grading policy for their course and use their best judgment in evaluating and grading students' work.
+Once an instructor submits grades for a class with the Continuing Education Office, the grades are recorded on the student's permanent record.

 A student who is not satisfied with their final grade may appeal it by following the grade appeal procedure.
 Once a student contacts an instructor regarding a grade appeal, records of all graded material must be maintained by both the student and the instructor until the matter is resolved.
-If the instructor is not available, or no longer works at RISD Continuing Education, the program manager will act on behalf of the instructor.
+If the instructor is not available, or no

+PRE-COLLEGIATE PROGRAMS longer works with Continuing Education, the program manager will act on behalf of the instructor.